SaxyPandaBear/discord-food-bot/README.md

 Food Waifu
 ===========

-Discord bot that posts a picture of food once an hour
+Discord bot that posts a picture of food once an hour.

 ### Features

+`$food` is the command invoked in order to interact with this bot.

+`$food help` prints a description of the bot, as well as lists out options for usage.

+`$food random` picks a random picture of food and posts it to the channel.

+TODO: investigate how difficult it would be to parse through search results.

 TBD